torvalds/linux/Documentation/x86/boot.rst

 		u8  data[0];
 	};

-  Where, the next is a 64-bit physical pointer to the next node of linked list, the next field of the last node is 0; the type is used to identify the contents of data; the len is the length of data field; the data holds the real payload.
+  Where, the next is a 64-bit physical pointer to the next yesde of linked list, the next field of the last yesde is 0; the type is used to identify the contents of data; the len is the length of data field; the data holds the real payload.